-In November 2004 a group of enthusiasts formed the Ohau Conservation Trust under the guidance of the Department of Conservation.
+In November 2004 the Ōhau Conservation Trust was formed under the guidance of the Department of Conservation.

-The Trust aims to promote awareness of the Lake Ohau area's unique biodiversity, and the need to preserve it.
-We also work actively ourselves; which means clearing weeds - lots of weeds! - then replanting with eco-sourced native species.
+The Trust aims to promote awareness of the Lake Ōhau area's unique biodiversity, and the need to preserve it.

 Current Trustees are:

-- Viv Smith (Lake Ohau Alpine Village) - Secretary and Treasurer
+- Vivienne Smith-Campbell (Lake Ōhau Alpine Village) - Chairperson

 - Warren Baker (Dunedin)